AntoineLanselle/MediScreen/PatientAssessmentService/README.md

 This application is responsible for providing diabetes risk assessment for patients based on their medical notes and personal information.
 It communicates with two other services, the NotesPatientService and the PatientApiService.

+## Note

+In order to simplify the application's code and facilitate maintenance, changes have been made to the test requests the request port is now 8083 instead of 8080 so that these requests are managed directly by PatientAssessmentService instead of going through UserInterfaceService.

 ## Running the Application

 To run the PatientAssessment application, follow these steps: